 When it comes to suing for pain and suffering in a car accident, it’s important to be aware that you may be facing an uphill battle.
 Unlike visible injuries or damage to your vehicle, pain and suffering is intangible and therefore difficult to prove.

 You deserve compensation for all of damages, including pain and suffering.
 Below, we discuss how these damages are calculated, and how you can protect your right to compensation.
-To learn more, speak to a Vancouver WA car accident lawyer at The Law Offices of Loren Scott Etengoff today.
+To learn more, speak to a Vancouver WA car accident lawyer at Etengoff Pak Law Group today.

 What Is Pain and Suffering?